cesarvr/blog/content/post/jenkins-container.md

 > The good thing about we can reuse the code inside ``JNLP_CONTAINER`` for other frameworks or languages.

-I'm impress on how powerful this plugin and how easy is to simplify builds with this.
+I'm impress on how easy is to simplify builds with this plugin.
 Somebody asked me some days ago "*How can he do a [quarkus](https://quarkus.io/) pipeline in Openshift?*" I hope this post helps him solve that problem and help you guys create really sophisticated, and more important, easy to maintain builds.